-To toast the nuts, add a handful of walnuts to a preheated skillet over med-high heat.
-Let the nuts toast about a minute and the flip to the other side.
+- To toast the nuts, add a handful of walnuts to a preheated skillet over med-high heat.
+Let the nuts toast for about a minute and then flip to the other side.
 The nuts will turn a few shades darker and smell delicious.

 Can I make this Banana Caramel Sauce ahead of time?

 Warm bananas will become mushy quite quickly, so this is not a recipe that I recommend cooking ahead of time.
 However, the caramel sauce stores in the fridge perfectly for quite a while.
 You could make a double or triple batch of the caramel sauce (so many uses for this stuff) and then reheat it over the stovetop, adding in the bananas and walnuts at the last minute.

 How long will this caramel banana sauce last in the fridge?